CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * 1 : API key missing.
 No API key was provided either in the prompt or in the environment variable.
 * 2 : Login Error.
 Unable to login to AIP Console with the given API key.
 Please check that you provide the proper value.
 * 6 : Application name or GUID missing.
-The model check cannot run due to a missing application name or missing application guid.
+The model checker cannot run due to a missing application name or missing application guid.
 * 7 : Application Not Found.
 The given Application Name or GUID could not be found.
 * 27 : Architecture model not found.
 * 1000 : Unexpected error.
 This can occur for various reasons, and the standard output should be checked for more information.